-Attachment 5: Letters of Support and/or Commitment
+Attachment 7: Letters of Support and/or Commitment

-Provide letters of support and/or commitment from each organization identified in the application as a partnering and/or collaborating/coordinating organization that will work with the applicant organization in implementing the proposed project.
-The letters must be dated, and should clearly identify the role of the organization in the proposed supplemental activity, the tasks that each entity proposes to perform, the responsible party of the partner, and the amount of total cost funds, if any, for each organization.
+Provide letters of support and/or commitment from each organization identified in the application as a partnering and/or collaborating/coordinating organization that will work with the applicant organization in implementing the capacity development project.
+The letters must be dated, and should clearly identify the role of the organization in the proposed capacity development activity, the tasks that each entity proposes to perform, the responsible party of the partner, and the amount of total cost funds, if any, for each organization.

-Attachments 6 - 15: Other Relevant Documents

-Include here any other documents that are relevant to the application.
+Attachments 8 - 15: Other Relevant Documents Include here any other documents that are relevant to the application.

-3. Dun and Bradstreet Universal Numbering System (DUNS) Number and System for Award Management (SAM)
+3. Dun and Bradstreet Universal Numbering System (DUNS) Number and System for Award Management

-Applicant organizations must obtain a valid DUNS number and provide that number in their application.
-Each applicant must also register with SAM and continue to maintain active SAM registration with current information at all times during which it has an active federal award or an application or plan under consideration by an agency (unless the applicant is an individual or federal agency that is exempted from those requirements under 2 CFR 25.110(b) or (c), or has an exception approved by the agency under 2 CFR 25.110(d)).
+Applicant organizations must obtain a valid DUNS number and provide it in their application.
+Each applicant must also register with the System for Award Management (SAM) and continue to maintain active SAM registration with current information at all times during which it has an active federal award or an application or plan under consideration by an agency (unless the applicant is an individual or federal agency that is exempted from those requirements under 2 CFR 25.110(b) or (c), or has an exception approved by the agency under 2 CFR 25.110(d)).